Tony Gravely: Ultimate Fighting Championship

-Gravely made his UFC debut against Brett Johns on January 25, 2020 at UFC Fight Night: Blaydes vs. dos Santos.
+Gravely made his UFC debut against Brett Johns on January 25, 2020, at UFC Fight Night: Blaydes vs. dos Santos.
 He lost the fight via a rear-naked choke in round three.
 This bout earned him the Fight of the Night award.
 Brett Johns in Raleigh, North Carolina.
 After his debut, Gravely announced he would be moving to Florida to train with American Top Team.

-Gravely faced Geraldo de Freitas on November 14, 2020 at UFC Fight Night: Felder vs. dos Anjos.
+Gravely faced Geraldo de Freitas on November 14, 2020, at UFC Fight Night: Felder vs. dos Anjos.
 He won the fight via unanimous decision.

 Gravely was scheduled to face Nate Maness at UFC on ESPN: Whittaker vs. Gastelum on April 17, 2021.
 However, Maness was removed from the bout for undisclosed reasons and he was replaced by Anthony Birchak.
 Gravely won the fight via technical knockout in round two.
 This fight earned him a Performance of the Night award.

-The bout with Maness was rescheduled for September 18, 2021 at UFC Fight Night: Smith vs. Spann.
+The bout with Maness was rescheduled for September 18, 2021, at UFC Fight Night: Smith vs. Spann.
 Gravely lost the fight via technical knockout in round two.

-Gravely faced promotional newcomer Saimon Oliveira on January 22, 2022 at UFC 270.
+Gravely faced promotional newcomer Saimon Oliveira on January 22, 2022, at UFC 270.
 He won the fight via unanimous decision.

 Gravely faced Johnny Muñoz Jr. on June 4, 2022, at UFC Fight Night 207.
 He won the bout in the first round after knocking down Muñoz after the latter ran into an uppercut on a takedown attempt.

-Gravely faced Javid Basharat on September 17, 2022 at UFC Fight Night 210.
+Gravely faced Javid Basharat on September 17, 2022, at UFC Fight Night 210.
 He lost the bout via unanimous decision.

-Gravely faced Victor Henry on March 11, 2023 at UFC Fight Night 221.
+Gravely faced Victor Henry on March 11, 2023, at UFC Fight Night 221.
 He lost the fight via split decision.

+On June 5, 2023, news surfaced that Gravely had fought out his contract and the organization opted not to renew it.